0xwal/dsyncro/README.md

 ### Mutators

-With mutators, you can transform value on change
+With *mutators*, you can transform value on changes

 #### Examples